II. Office of the Dean of the Faculty

 Office of Equal Opportunity and Affirmative Action

-Colleen Cohen, Faculty Director of Affirmative Action and Professor of Anthropology
+Jeffrey Schneider, Faculty Director of Affirmative Action and Associate Professor of German Studies

 Rachel Periera, Director of Equal Opportunity and Affirmative Action and Title IX Officer